PrestaShop/docs/basics/installation/environments/windows-specific.md

 Several examples in this documentation uses `CLI` (Command line interface), refered sometimes as `terminal`.

-You may need to replace some commands in examples, for example:
+You may need to replace some commands in examples, for instance:

 - When copying files, on `Unix` based operating systems (the ones we use in the docs), we use `cp`, on Windows you need to use `copy`.
 - When moving files, on `Unix` based OS, we use `mv`, you need to use `move`.